 Do not try to cheat our system and do not post an unnecessary amount of useless posts only to earn credits here.
 We have a zero spam tolerance policy and this will cause a ban of your user account.
 Otherwise we wish you a pleasant stay here!
 Read the forum rules

-We have a few rules which we would ask you to comply with.
-Following these rules will keep the support forum clean and your stay here pleasant.
-Read the forum rules.
+We have a few rules which you need to read and accept before posting anything here!
+Following these rules will keep the forum clean and your stay pleasant.
+Do not follow these rules can lead to permanent exclusion from this website: Read the forum rules.

 Steps to create a motion profile

 After installing the game plugin select the desired game in the Axis Assignments tab of the SimTools Game Engine.

 Game Engine has three different running modes to choose from.
 The mode you choose depends on the level of tuning you wish to do with your setup.
 You can change the Game Engine Mode at any time, so it is best to start with the Standard mode (Standard mode is strongly suggested for new users.)